Working out how much you’ll need to live on in retirement can be a real challenge, especially as living expenses are increasing so much at the moment.

 - Essential – provides you with enough to cover all your essential living costs such as food, housing, transport, bills, insurance, clothing and toiletries

 - Comfortable – includes enough to cover all the elements of the essential category as well as short-haul holidays, leisure activities, alcohol, tobacco and charitable giving

 - Luxury – covers both essential and comfortable spending, as well as long-haul holidays, gym or health club memberships, expensive meals out and a new car every five years.

-“While the estimates suggest that someone on an average salary paying the auto-enrolment minimum of 8% throughout their working life who will also receive the State Pension should just about be on track for a retirement somewhere between ‘essential’ and comfortable, it might still be a struggle to manage any unexpected high bills, such as property maintenance.”
+O’Connor said: “While estimates suggest that someone on an average salary paying the auto-enrolment minimum of 8% throughout their working life who will also receive the State Pension should just about be on track for a retirement somewhere between ‘essential’ and comfortable, it might still be a struggle to manage any unexpected high bills, such as property maintenance.”

 How much State Pension will I get?

 The more you get from the State Pension, the less you’ll need to save into private pensions to achieve the level of income you want in retirement.
 Bear in mind though that, as previously mentioned, the maximum State Pension for those who reached or will reach retirement age on or after 6 April 2016 is £179.60 a week (or just £9,339.20 a year) in the 2021/22 tax year, so if you’re aiming for a comfortable or luxury income, you’ll need to save significant sums into your workplace or personal pension to supplement it.